©1978

 unthinking mediocrity's.
 People of any stature resent going.
 Why

 not?
 Any sensible person would.
-Kierkegaard said that the fallen

 church served as an immunizing agent.
 As people were exposed to a